R1kosh3t/ProjectPlanner/README.md

 ## How To Use

-The application is designed to work out-of-the-box in your browser, with all data saved in your browser's `localStorage`.
+The application starts with a clean slate and saves all data in your browser's `localStorage`.

-1.  **Authentication:**
-    - You can register a new account or use one of the pre-configured demo accounts.
-    - **Admin User:** `alex@example.com`
-    - **Member User:** `guest@example.com`
-    - (Any password will work for the demo).
+1.  **First User Registration (Admin Setup):**
+    - The very first person to register an account automatically becomes the **Administrator**.
+    - After registering, the Admin will be prompted to create the first project.

-2.  **Joining a Project:**
+2.  **Creating a Project:**
-    - If you are not an admin and not part of a project, you will be prompted to enter an invite code.
+    - The Admin can access the **Admin Panel** (shield icon in the header) to create a new project.
+    - Once a project is created, an **Invite Code** will be generated.

+3.  **Inviting Team Members:**
+    - The Admin must share the invite code with other team members.
-    - Use the code `JOIN-PROJ-123` to join the default "Alpha Project".
+    - New users can register and then use this code to join the project.

-3.  **Project Management:**
+4.  **Project Management:**
     - Once in a project, you can navigate between the Board, List, Calendar, and Workload views.
     - Click on any task to view its details, add comments, or update its properties.
-    - If you are an **Admin**, you can access the Admin Panel from the header to create new projects and manage user roles.

 ## Technology Stack